 required by virtue of the proportionate representation criteria.

 Are qualified majorities other than those specific decision?
 Yes e established by law required for any No ⊠

 ] f so, please describe the differences.

 Description of f differences

 C.1.21 Explain whether or not there are any specific requirements, other than those established for directors, to be appointed chairman of the board of directors: Yes □ No ☒

-Description of the requirements
+Description of the ne requirements

-C.1.22 Indicate whether the articles of association or board regulations establish an age limit for directors:
+indicate whether the articles of association imit for directors: n or board regulations establish an age

 Yes ⊠ No □

 Age limit

 Chairperson n/a

 CEO 70

 Director n/a

 Rem arks